 For 2025, there will be a 1.0% increase to the Port tax levy as directed by the Commission.
-The dollar increase to the Port's tax revenue (reflected below) is a result of the elected tax levy increase and the increased values for existing and new construction properties, as reported by the Clallam County Assessor.
-The estimated 2025 Port tax levy rate is \$ 0.10 per \$1,000.
+The dollar increase in the Port's tax revenue (reflected below) is a result of the elected tax levy and the values of new construction properties, as reported by the Clallam County Assessor.
+The estimated 2025 Port tax levy rate is \$ 0.1049 per \$1,000.